The Best BJJ GIs in 2024

 No!
 The color of your BJJ Gi doesn’t matter by any means.
 The only restriction on colors is that IBJJF and a lot of other BJJ competition federations only allow white, royal blue, and black Gi colors.

-Should I wash my Gi after every use?
+Should I wash my GI after every use?

 Absolutely!
-In the BJJ training session you change partners, roll on the mats with others and you’ll sweat a lot.
+In the BJJ training session, you change partners, roll on the mats with others and you’ll sweat a lot.
 Your Gi will be full of bacteria and dirt.
 While it’s not good for your health you will also smell bad if you show up with unwashed Gi.

 How do I choose a BJJ Gi?

-You’ll choose your GI while having your affinities on your mind and taking the gi you like the most.
+You’ll choose your GI while having your affinities on your mind and taking the GI you like the most.
 Watch for:

 • Reinforcements – Reinforced knees, stitchings, or collar improves the GI quality and wearing experience.

-• Size – Make sure you check chart sizes of your chosen gi for the best fit
+• Size – Make sure you check the chart sizes of your chosen gi for the best fit

 • Color – White, Royal Blue, or black if you’re a competitor, any other color if you’re not a competitor.